American International School Vienna: Students

-AIS Vienna serves approximately eight hundred students from sixty countries, with about half of the total American or Austrian.
+AIS Vienna serves approximately eight hundred students from over seventy countries, with about half of the total American or Austrian.
 The school is divided into three divisions—Elementary (Pre-Kindergarten to Grade 5), Middle (Grade 6, 7, and 8), and High School (Grade 9 to Grade 12).
 The typical class has twenty students, with many language classes considerably smaller.

-The average stay at AIS is 3 years, with approximately 200 new students admitted each year.
+The average stay at AIS Vienna is 3 years, with approximately 200 new students admitted each year.

 The international parent community is predominantly affiliated with embassies, international organizations, and international corporations.
 Local parents tend to work in private businesses or such professions as medicine and law.

 Faculty

-Each of the three academic divisions is headed by a Principal.
-In addition, the Senior Leadership Team includes the School Director, the Director of Athletics, Activities, and Events, the Director of Technology, the Director of Admissions, the Business Manager, and the Director of Teaching and Learning.
-There are also counselors in each of the three divisions and librarians for the Elementary and Secondary schools.
+Each of the three academic divisions is headed by a principal.
+In addition, the senior leadership team includes the three division Principals, the Director, the Director of Teaching & Learning, the Director of Events, the Director of Technology, the Director of Admissions, the Human Resources Manager, and the Business Manager.
+There are also trained and experienced counselors in each of the three divisions, resource staff, and librarians for the Elementary and Secondary schools.
 A full-time nurse-practitioner oversees the school's health unit.